AmericanRedCross/vca-collect-website/README.md

   - tune screen size style break
   - resolution of ifrc logo
 - in the documents table, trim the description when not in the edit modal?
-- `/admin/documents` does poorly when building the table if there is only one document returned
 - for viz stuff, get logos of all NS?
 - allow edit of user passwords?